-The Albinger Archaeological Museum, located at 113 E. Main Street in Ventura, has reopened its doors to the public on weekends this summer 2016 from June 18 through September 4, on Saturdays and Sundays from 11 am to 4 pm.
+The Albinger Archaeological Museum, located at 113 E. Main Street in Ventura, is reopening its doors to the public this summer 2017 from June 17 through September 3, on Saturdays and Sundays from 11 am to 4 pm.
 Admission to the museum is free.

 Named after Ventura Mayor from 1969 to 1973, Albert R. Albinger, the museum is built on the home site of saloonkeeper and early mayor Angel Escondon and displays artifacts spanning 3,500 years of Ventura history encompassing five different cultures (Chumash, Spanish, Mexican, Chinese and circa 1850 U.S.) from a single archaeological site next to San Buenaventura Mission.

 In 1973 the buildings which stood at the museum's location were demolished as part of the Mission Plaza Urban Redevelopment Project.
 Archaeological testing suggested the existence of rich cultural remains beneath the soil.
 The Redevelopment Agency of the City of San Buenaventura authorized intensive archaeological investigations and during the summers of 1974 and 1975 archaeological excavations uncovered more than 30,000 artifacts.
 Each artifact was carefully cleaned, numbered, cataloged and studied.
 In order to protect and preserve this part of the City’s heritage, the property was withdrawn from the redevelopment project.
 In 1975 it was placed on the National Register of Historic Places as the Ventura Mission Historic District.
 In January 1980 the City of San Buenaventura opened the Albinger Archaeological Museum.